aethernet/gomapper/readme.md

 - [x] generate artnet or sACN udp packages
 - [x] fix broken mapping
 - [x] add mask generator from a json
-- [-] add multi-universe support
+- [x] add multi-universe support
 - [x] add a fps throttling for sacn
+- [ ] dynamic universes
+- [ ] fix mapping.frag for multi-universe (or mask generator)
 - [ ] basic debug UI [draw mapping lines on top of screen]
 - [ ] make it run on a jetson nano
 - [-] make basic control UI
 - [ ] add isf support
 - [ ] add automatic OSC -> ISF controls
+- [ ] optional antialiasing (average 4 next pixels)

 Controls
 - [Space] - toggle view between Rendering and Mapping Shader
 - [Esc] - Quit

 Current limitations (todo for later):
 - Only one shader as input
-- Limited to 16 universe (can be easily changed in main.go)
+- Limited to 16 universe (can be easily changed in main.go) (actually should be dynamic)

-Notes :
-- Encoding the mapping mask as a texture is good idea, but using .png as storage was stupid (it's a lossy format), let's just do a raw bytes format.
-It's unidimensional anyway.
+- input shader will render in a 800x600 texture

 ### Multi-Universe :
 First prototype was using a p x 1 mapping texture, n beeing the quantity of pixel to map.